nanhung/pksensi/README.md

 devtools::install_github("nanhung/pksensi")
 ```

-  - This package includes a function that can help you install GNU MCsim
+-   This package includes a function that can help you install GNU MCSim
     more easily through the function `mcsim_install()`.

 -   All updated details can be found in
     [NEWS.md](https://github.com/nanhung/pksensi/blob/master/NEWS.md).

 -   **NOTE:** Windows users need to install
     [Rtools40](https://cran.r-project.org/bin/windows/Rtools/) to
     compile the model code.